IBM Cloud Docs

 Setting up a virtual machine network

 The network configuration on your new virtual machine (VM) is done in a few steps.
 You need a separate portable IP block for both the public and private network.
-It is likely that your virtualization offering requires a secondary VM.
-The secondary VM should be on a VLAN broadcast domain and should not routed to a VLAN subnet that does not have an associated network id, gateway, or broadcast address.
-If you do not plan to use the Private network on your virtual machine, you need only the Public subnet.
-Portable IP blocks can be ordered directly through the portal at Sales->Add IP Addresses External link icon or from the Public Network IP Manager External link icon.
+Your virtualization offering might require a secondary VM.
+The secondary VM must be on a VLAN broadcast domain and can't route to a VLAN subnet that doesn't have an associated network ID, gateway, or broadcast address.
+If you don't plan to use the private network on your virtual machine, you need only the public subnet.

 • Windows 2008 Server Core